 - Application scaling, archiving and restoration

-IT can be much more efficient if they do not have to constantly deal with the underlying cloud infrastructure like compute, storage, networking changes or management software health monitoring, restarts, upgrades.
-Ultimately, the IT admins should become application architects instead of just dealing with infrastructure.
+IT can be much more efficient if they do not have to constantly deal with underlying cloud infrastructure changes, like compute, storage and networking, or management software health monitoring, restarts and upgrades.
+Ultimately, the IT admins should become application architects instead of only dealing with infrastructure.

-Many people equate infrastructure to plumbing that is always needed but one should not have to deal with it on a day to day basis.
-That analogy doesn’t bring out a critical aspect of infrastructure: agility.
-I think of it as a vehicle that carries your applications and delivers agility to developers and IT for application deployment.
-A hard to maintain vehicle can really hinder the speed of your business.
-What you really need is a vehicle that gives you agility without the burden of day to day maintenance of the vehicle.
-Cloud infrastructure with all these complex layers should be self-healing and just work- so users can focus on building your apps.
+Many people equate cloud infrastructure to plumbing; an action that is always needed but one that should not have to be performed on a day-to-day basis.
+That analogy does not bring out a critical aspect of infrastructure: agility.
+I think of it as a vehicle for application deployment; one that carries your applications and delivers agility to developers and IT.
+A hard-to-maintain vehicle can hinder the speed of your business.
+What you really need is a vehicle that gives you agility without the burden of day-to-day maintenance.
+Cloud infrastructure, with all these complex layers, should be self-healing and operational so users can focus on building your apps.

-Users can be more productive if they have easy access to application language and development environment of their choice -Python, go, Node.js, java, C, go, Ruby or other.
+Users can be more productive if they have easy access to application language and development environments of their choice, such as Python, Go, Node.js, Java, C, or Ruby.

-ZeroStack’s zApp Store empowers users with all these capabilities for single-click and highly customizable application deployments.
+ZeroStack’s zApp Store provides users with all of these capabilities for single-click and highly customizable application deployments.

-Go here to learn more about how zApp Store can turbo charge your cloud application deployment.
+Go here to learn more about how the zApp Store can turbo-charge your private cloud application deployment.